azsorlex/Portfolio/Portfolio.WebApi/README.md

 # WebApi Development Steps

 ## Prerequesites
-- Ensure you create a new sysadmin user.
+- Ensure you create a new sysadmin user in MS SQL Server.
 Sample user credentials are defined in the connection string in appsettings.Development.

 ### Dev
 - For VS 2022, run "IIS Express".